algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 ```

 Notice that `predefinedItemsPlugin` has a similar signature as any other autocomplete implementation: it uses the [`getSources`](autocomplete-js/#getsources) option to return an array of items to display.
 Each object in the array defines where to get items using [`getItems`](sources/#getitems).
+An Autocomplete plugin is an object that implements the `AutocompletePlugin` interface.
+To learn more, check out the documentation on [building your own plugin](plugins#building-your-own-plugin).

 In this example, [`getItems`](sources/#getitems) returns a filtered array of `predefinedItems`.
 The code filters the array to return items that match the query, if it exists.
 If it doesn't, it returns the entire array. **You can return whatever predefined items you like and format them accordingly.** For example, suppose you want to show trending search items instead of helpful links.
 Then, you can use [`getItems`](sources/#getitems) to retrieve them from another source, [including an asynchronous API](sources#using-dynamic-sources).